Dtome5/sensor-fault-detection/README.md

 - `score_scaler.joblib`: MinMaxScaler for anomaly scores
 - `results.txt`: Model performance metrics

+## Performance Metrics

+The model's performance metrics include:
+- Accuracy:0.95
+- Precision:0.95
+- Recall: ~1

+These metrics are saved in `results.txt` after training.

 ### Starting the System

 Launch the system using the processes script: